 Years 1-2: Opening Exciting New Worlds Together

 This exciting period is characterised by rapid development.
-Building on learning already attained in Prep, the Year 1-2 students experience a warm, nurturing and stimulating environment.
+Building on learning already attained in Prep, Year 1-2 students experience a warm, nurturing and stimulating environment.
 Enthusiastic about learning, new worlds open for children as they begin to explore and develop the foundational skills of human learning.
-With a strong focus in literacy and numeracy, children also develop knowledge, skills and understanding of Science, Health, SOSE, the Arts and Information Technology including introductory coding.
-The nationally developed Christian Studies program begins to develop understandings of Christianity as well as laying the foundation for knowledge of other world religions.
+With a strong focus on literacy and numeracy, children also develop knowledge, skills and understanding of Science, HASS, the Arts and Technology including introductory coding.
+The nationally developed Christian Studies program grows student understandings of Christianity and lays the foundation for knowledge of other world religions.

 At this stage of a child’s learning journey, partnerships with parents are particularly critical.
 Once formally trained, parents are welcome to assist teachers in the classroom on a rostered basis.
 Through guidance from teachers, parents are expected to support their child’s development of literacy and numeracy skills through individualised practice at home.
 To assist this process, parents have the opportunity to be trained to support their children’s development of literacy and numeracy skills through formal courses offered by the College.
 Regular and detailed reporting to parents also enables them to monitor and support their child’s learning.